Source: Ron Struthers

 3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
 The author is wholly responsible for the validity of the statements.
 The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.

 5) From time to time, Streetwise Reports LLC and its directors, officers, employees, or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in the securities mentioned.
 Directors, officers, employees, or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the decision to publish an article until three business days after the publication of the article.
-The foregoing prohibition does not apply to articles that in substance only restate previously published company release.
+The foregoing prohibition does not apply to articles that in substance only restate previously published company releases.

 This news is published on the Investorideas.com Newswire - a global digital news source for investors and business leaders